University garden recognised as one of the world’s best green spaces

 For the fourth year running, a public garden at the University of Bristol has been recognised as one of the very best in the world by the Green Flag Award Scheme.

-The award, now celebrating its 22th year, recognises and rewards the best parks and green spaces across the country.
-A Green Flag flying overhead is a sign to the public that the space boasts the highest possible standards, is beautifully maintained and has excellent facilities.
+The award recognises and rewards the best parks and green spaces across the globe and a green flag flying overhead is a sign to the public that the space boasts the highest possible environmental standards, is beautifully maintained and has excellent visitor facilities.

 In addition to the flora and fauna, the mirror maze called 'Follow Me' is a popular attraction.
 It was designed by internationally recognised artist Jeppe Hein to mark the University's centenary in 2009.

 A more recent addition is 'Hollow' – an intricate structure, described as a modernist grotto, made from 10,000 wood samples collected from across the world.
 It was created by Katie Paterson, made in collaboration with architects Zeller & Moye, and unveiled in 2016.

 This international award is run by the environmental charity Keep Britain Tidy and the University's garden is among a record-breaking 1,970 UK parks and green spaces to receive the prestigious accolade.
 104 of which have been awarded in the South West of England.
 Globally, Royal Fort Garden is one of 131 green spaces in thirteen other countries to be awarded a Green Flag this year.

 University of Bristol Arboriculture & Horticultural Manager, Kevin Stuckey, said: "We are absolutely delighted to receive a Green Flag Award for the 4th year.
 It’s a great recognition of the dedication and enthusiasm that the garden and grounds team, volunteer students and wider staff involvement have provided to enhance and maintain Royal Fort Gardens to such a high standard over the last year.